edinburgh-napier/set09121/lectures/lecture2.md

 - Source allows access to newest code, external libraries are built with fixed settings/version
 - Source allows us to debug through code, external libraries need to explicitly provide extra files
 - Source results in better compatibility, as code is built with same settings as your other projects
-- Setting up building from source is more complicated and brittle

 Header-only libraries are popular, because it's the best of both worlds, but typically slower to compile